stjude-rust-labs/.github/profile/README.md

 person (including assignment to a study or specific study arm or group), or to render medical advice or professional services.
 St. Jude Rust Labs’ crates and command line applications have not received approval or clearance by the U.S.
-Food and Drug Agency or otherwise.
+Food and Drug Administration (FDA) or otherwise.
 St. Jude Rust Labs’ crates and command line applications are intended only to assist in research but not in decision-making about patients or research participants.
 The authors of the Rust Labs’ crates and command lines applications have no responsibility for any decisions made in the use of the crates and command line applications.